Global Aviation and Services Group

-The Global Aviation and Services Group is a Libyan charter airline based in Tripoli and founded in 2003.
+Global Aviation and Services Group is a Libyan charter airline based in Tripoli and founded in 2003.
+It is currently banned from flying in the EU.

 History

-Global Aviation and Service Group (GASG) is a privately owned airline founded in 2003, acquired its Air Operator Certificate (A.O.C No 08/05) and started its official operation on January 4, 2006 as an international cargo and passenger airline.
+Global Aviation and Service Group (GASG) is a privately owned airline founded in 2003, acquired its Air Operator Certificate (A.O.C No 08/05) and started its official operation on January 4, 2006, as an international cargo and passenger airline.

 Services

 GASG operates domestic services between Tripoli and Benghazi and other domestic destinations, as well as international services to United Arab Emirates, Turkey and Belgium.